ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

 ### Your reflection
 * App Services

-## Solution: Virtual Machines vs. App Services
+## Solution: Virtual Machines vs. App Services:

 ### Scenario 1
 >>Your company wants to deploy a series of lightweight APIs as part of their plan to shift to using microservices in the future.
 The company is very cost-conscious due to the >>current economic environment, and wants to focus on using the correct services right now, and is less concerned about scaling concerns due to stagnant growth.